chris-pearce/scally/README.md

 - Follow [these CSS authoring guidelines](https://github.com/chris-pearce/css-guidelines/).
 Linting will catch a lot of this but not everything.
 - Test in all supported browsers and mobile platforms, [see](#browser-support).

-**Credit:** alot of this section was taken from and inspired by the [Contributing section](https://github.com/inuitcss/CONTRIBUTING/blob/master/README.md) of [inuit.css](https://github.com/csswizardry/inuit.css)
+**Credit:** alot of this section was taken from and inspired by the [Contributing section](https://github.com/inuitcss/CONTRIBUTING/blob/master/README.md) of [inuit.css](https://github.com/csswizardry/inuit.css).

 # Scally improvements, issues, and questions

-If you would like to suggest any new components or utilities, any improvements, log any issues or bugs, or just ask a question, please [open a new issue](https://github.com/chris-pearce/scally/issues) and label appropriately.
+If you would like to suggest any new additions to Scally, any improvements, log any issues or bugs, or just ask a question, please [open a new issue](https://github.com/chris-pearce/scally/issues) and label appropriately.